 - For off-site OFA Clinics (i.e., multi-dog exams), the fee is $75 per dog, not including applicable travel fees.

 These eye certification examinations do not include any of the basic diagnostic tests offered during our regular consultations.
 The exam involves temporary dilation of the pupils followed by evaluation of the entire eye and surrounding structures using a slit lamp biomicroscope and indirect ophthalmoscopy using a headlamp and hand-held lens.
 The dilation usually lasts approximately five hours so it is recommended that you keep your dog(s) out of bright areas for prolonged periods afterwards.

 Following the examination, we will fill out an OFA form per pet, recording our exam findings.
 We only report what we observe and are not responsible for the certification itself.
 If any abnormalities are identified on the eye certification exam, we may recommend a full consultation and/or further diagnostic testing. *

 We will provide you with the copy that you are responsible for submitting for certification.
 Please keep in mind that our fees for the exam do not count toward any applicable fees owed OFA for certification.
 If you have any questions or concerns about the outcome as determined by OFA, you must contact them directly.

 Please feel free to schedule your pet’s OFA exam online or call us at (323) 992-6962 to make an appointment.
-Please keep in mind that for certification, you pet must be microchipped.
-If your pet is not microchipped, we can still perform the exam however you will not be able to submit the form for certification later and will need to have it re-performed.
+Please keep in mind that for certification, your pet must be microchipped.
+If your pet is not microchipped, we can still perform the exam, however, you will not be able to submit the form for certification later and will need to have it re-performed.